Events

 });

-While you should definitely not break links, event.preventDefault() is useful with other elements as we will see in the next sections.
+While you should definitely not break links in this manner, event.preventDefault() is useful with other elements as we will see in the next sections.

-A event object has two important properties that are a common source of confusion for beginners - target and currentTarget.
+An event object has two important properties that are a common source of confusion for beginners—target and currentTarget.

-The target property is a reference to the object onto which the event was dispatched.
-The currentTarget property is a reference to the element to which the event handler was attached in the first place.
+However, the currentTarget is a reference to the element to which the event handler was attached in the first place.
+Put simply, currentTarget is the element that listens to the event.

 document.querySelector('#parent').addEventListener('click', (e) => {